Language Access Plan

 Providing Notice to People with LEP and Identifying Language Preference

-This section includes how the DOR will notify the public about available language access services.
-Below is a check list of tools the DOR may use to notify the public of these services.
+This section includes how the DOR will notify the public about available language access services and how to identify language preferences.
+They include:

-• Translated vital documents to include outreach materials
+• Translated vital documents (to include outreach materials such as brochures and handbooks)

 Back to Table of Contents